-A complaint (or grievance) is when you have a problem or are unhappy with the services you are receiving from CCHP or a provider.
+A complaint (grievance) is when you have a problem or are unhappy with the services you are getting from CCHP or a provider.
 There is no time limit to file a complaint.
-You can file a complaint with CCHP at any time by phone, in writing or online.
+You can file a complaint with CCHP at any time by phone, in writing, or online.
+Your authorized representative or provider can also file a complaint for you with your permission.

-- By phone: Call CCHP at 1-877-661-6230 (press 2) (TTY 711) between Monday Friday, 8am 5pm.
-Give your health plan ID number, your name and the reason for your complaint. - By mail: Call CCHP at 1-877-661-6230 (press 2) (TTY 711) and ask to have a form sent to you.
+- By phone: Call CCHP at 1-877-661-6230 (Option 2) (TTY 711) between Monday

+Friday, 8am 5pm.
+Give your health plan ID number, your name, and the reason for your complaint. - By mail: Call CCHP at 1-877-661-6230 (Option 2) (TTY 711) and ask to have a form sent to you.
 When you get the form, fill it out.
-Be sure to include your name, health plan ID number and the reason for your complaint.
+Be sure to include your name, health plan ID number, and the reason for your complaint.
 Tell us what happened and how we can help you.

 Mail the form to:

-Contra Costa Health Plan Member Appeals/Grievance Resolution Unit 595 Center Ave, Suite 100 Martinez, CA 94553
+Contra Costa Health Plan

+Member Appeals/Grievance Resolution Unit

+595 Center Ave, Suite 100

+Martinez, CA 94553

-Your doctor's office will have complaint forms available.
+Your doctor's office will have complaint forms.

-Online: Visit the CCHP website.
-Go to www.ContraCostaHealthPlan.org.
+Online: Go to the CCHP website at www.ContraCostaHealthPlan.org.

 If you need help filing your complaint, we can help you.
-We can give you free language services.
-Call 1-877-661-6230 (press 2) (TTY 711).
+We can give you no-cost language services.
+Call 1-877-661-6230 (Option 2) (TTY 711).